 The few opportunities that did exist were offered by private schools and universities founded by Christian missionaries.
 By 1930, 37 of the 46 women’s senmon gakko (three year vocational schools) were private.
 Especially important among the Christian schools were Nihon Joshi Daigakko (1901), Tokyo Joshi Daigaku (1918) and Jiyu Gakuen (1921).
 The education that students received here stressed freedom and individuality instead of the good wife, wise mother ideology that was prevalent at the time.4

-In his book Nationalisms of Japan: Managing and Mystifying Identity, McVeigh gives an excellent description of the difference in education for men and women in pre-war Japan:
+In his book Nationalisms of Japan: Managing and Mystifying Identity, McVeigh gives an excellent description of the difference in education for men and women in pre-war Japan5:

 1 Ministry of Education, Culture, Sports, Science and Technology.
-The Promulgation of the Girls’ High School Order.
+The Promulgation of the Girls’ High School Order: a.
+The Issuance of the 1895 Girls’ High School Regulations.
 Retrieved on 2008-07-27.

 2 Chan Lei Lei (2008).
 Women in Japan and Hong Kong.
 The University of Hong Kong.